Q Is the Bible reliable?

 find no more than 20 copies.
 And the disputed readings are even

-or so disputed readings in each of the 37 plays.
+or so disputed readings in each of the 37.

 Another aspect of reliability of any text is how close are

-fragment of the Gospel of John dated 130 A.D., and it is from
+fragment of the Gospel of John dated at least 130 A.D. and perhaps earlier, and it is from

 complete manuscripts are from about 325-350 A.D.
-Even the latest
+The vast majority of

 authors mentioned earlier, their EARLIEST copies date no sooner